-When someone meets with our Personal Injury lawyers, they often want to know what their case is worth.
+When someone meets with our Personal Injury lawyers, they often want to know what is my personal injury claim worth?
 While many law firms like to advertise big settlements and share how they were able to get specific clients a certain amount of money, that’s not something our firm advertises.

-- Medical Expenses: Medical expenses that result from your injuries will play an important part in your settlement.
+Medical Expenses: Medical expenses that result from your injuries will play an important part in your settlement.
 If you have an extended hospital stay or must have multiple surgeries, this will likely result in a higher settlement.
 It’s also important to document any type of physical therapy that may result from the injuries.

 If your injury is serious enough, you may require future medical attention, too.
 Your settlement should reflect any future medical expenses that may occur.

-- Property Damage: In most cases, property damage usually refers to something like a car that was damaged in an accident.
+Property Damage: In most cases, property damage usually refers to something like a car that was damaged in an accident.
 If the car was a total loss or suffered substantial damage, the settlement should reflect the amount of damage that occurred.

-- Lost wages: If you’re injured in a car accident, there is a good chance you’ll miss work because of injury.
+Lost wages: If you’re injured in a car accident, there is a good chance you’ll miss work because of injury.
 If you’re off work for an extended period of time, your settlement should reflect lost wages.

-- Pain and suffering: This is one of the categories that can be hard to quantify.
-Pain and suffering refer to any emotional stress and pain that result from an accident.
+Pain and suffering: This is one of the categories that can be hard to quantify.
+The Pain and suffering refer to any emotional stress and pain that result from an accident.
 Pain and suffering may be minor, but in some cases, it can include depression, anger, and even PTSD.
 For instance, let’s say you’re an avid jogger, but someone hits your car.
 The resulting injury may make it difficult for you to do something you enjoy by continuing to jog.
 That is also an example of pain and suffering.

-- Punitive damages: Punitive damages can be difficult to understand if you don’t have a background in law.
+Punitive damages: Punitive damages can be difficult to understand if you don’t have a background in law.
 Essentially, punitive damages are meant to punish the offender.
 For instance, if a driver willingly drives recklessly, the court may assign punitive damages.
 To learn more about punitive damages, read our previous blog here.

 Any law firm can advertise large settlements, but we like to evaluate each case on an individual basis.
 It’s important to keep your expectations realistic, and it’s important to know that an insurance company isn’t likely to be on your side.